Anifacc/anifacc.github.io/_posts/2019-01-12-buffett-1984-repurchase-benifits.md

 The companies in which we have our largest investments have all engaged in significant stock repurchases at times when wide discrepancies existed between price and value.
-As shareholders, we find this encouraging and rewarding for two important reasons
-- one that is obvious, and one that is subtle and not always understood.
+As shareholders, we find this encouraging and rewarding for two important reasons - one that is obvious, and one that is subtle and not always understood.
 The obvious point involves basic arithmetic: major repurchases at prices well below per-share intrinsic business value immediately increase, in a highly significant way, that value.
-When companies purchase their own stock, they often find it easy to get $2 of present value for $1.
-Corporate acquisition programs almost never do as well and, in a discouragingly large number of cases, fail to get anything close to $1 of value for each $1 expended.
+When companies purchase their own stock, they often find it easy to get 2 dollars of present value for 1 dollar.
+Corporate acquisition programs almost never do as well and, in a discouragingly large number of cases, fail to get anything close to 1 dollar of value for each 1 dollor expended.

 The other benefit of repurchases is less subject to precise measurement but can be fully as important over time.
 By making